A Note on Pure Braids and Link Concordance: Proofs and tools used in proofs

 \subsection{Acknowledgments}

 The author was supported by an NSF Graduate Research Fellowship under Grant No. 1450681 as well as an AAUW American Fellowships Dissertation Fellowship.
 Additionally, the author was partially supported by NSF grant DMS-1745583 as a postdoc.
 The author is deeply grateful to her advisor, Shelly Harvey, for her guidance.
 The author would further like to express her appreciation for Tim Cochran for giving her a roadmap of where to look to understand Milnor's invariants and telling her to physically make links using household objects to check her more unwieldy linking number computations.
 The author would like to thank Jennifer Hom for her mentorship and generous feedback and would also like to thank her REU student Benjamin Pagano for pointing out a computational error in an earlier version of this paper.
+Finally, the author would like to thank Jean-Baptiste Meilhan and Akira Yasuhara for helpful correspondence.